ethanhickman/Fall25-FieldSession-Stratom/README.md

 #### Data Collection Method
 Bag snapshots of dunnage consisting single messages from various topics created by the realsense camera driver will be collected with the `rs_bag_capture` node.
-The bag will be stored in a timestamped directory along with a yaml file containing measurements associated with the snapshot and any output from the `bag_reader` node.
-The measurements in the yaml file will be as follows:
+The bag will be stored in a timestamped directory.

-- dunnage_voffset: The height of the dunnage relative to the realsense camera in meters.
-This will likely always be a negative measurement as the camera will be higher than the dunnage
-- dunnage_hoffset: The horizontal position of the dunnage relative to the realsense camera in meters.
-If the dunnage is more to the left in the image, it will be negative while if the dunnage is more on the right, it will be positive.
-- dunnage_doffset: The depth distance the dunnage is relative to the realsense camera in meters.
-This should always be positive as the dunnage should always be somewhere in front of the camera.
-- dunnage_angle: The angle of the dunnage relative to the realsense camera in degrees

-*NOTE:* The dunnage position will be the position of the top right corner of the face of the center piece of dunnage.
-The reference point of the camera will be the front of the color camera lens.
+#### Misc notes
+- The docker container needs cuda at build time for darknet
+	- Put the daemon.json file in /etc/docker and restart docker with systemctl restart docker
+	- Can't use buildx, see makefile build-image target for example